sammychien/hyperledger-checking-account/README.md

 # Overview

-This is the hyperledger project in MIS 385N Blockchain Technology Team 1
+This is the hyperledger project for MIS 385N Blockchain Technology Team 1

 Two files are updated.
 hyperledger-checking-account/fabric-samples/checking-account/app-js/app.js